FittraSyaifullah/Logiclab/README.md

 Notes:
 - `SUPABASE_SOFTWARE_FUNCTION_URL` is used by `src/app/api/software/generate/route.ts` to invoke the long-running software generation worker.
 This decouples invocation from URL derivation and supports custom domains or per-env differences.
 - `SUPABASE_SERVICE_ROLE_KEY` is sent as `Authorization: Bearer <key>` when invoking edge functions so they can read headers and use service role inside the function (per Supabase Functions auth).
+- `V0_API_KEY` is required for all v0 interactions (`src/lib/v0-service.ts`).
+If it is missing, API calls will fail explicitly to satisfy transparent error handling.
 - Keep secrets out of version control and configure them in your hosting provider.

 ### Code Style